PE & Sports Grants

 Awards we have achieved:

 The Kitemark rewards schools for their commitment to and the development of competition, school sport and physical education.
 Previously we have received this award at Bronze level and Silver.
-This is the third consecutive year we have received the Gold Kitemark for increased participation and sports offered to our pupils.
+This is the fourth consecutive year we have received the Gold Kitemark for increased participation and sports offered to our pupils.
+Next year we are able to go for platinum.
+You can see our school games account on https://www.yourschoolgames.com/schools/malden-manor-primary-and-nursery-school/

-In Year 1 there were 64% children secure (average) and above.
+In Year 1 there were 91% children secure (average) and above.
+0% of children were above.

-In Year 2 there were 98% children secure and above.
+In Year 4 there were 93% children secure and above.
+21% of the children were above

 Last year all children took part in two Intra School events, these were ‘The Great School Run’ and Sports Day.
 Children from Years 1 – 6 also took part in Inter Sport events hosted around the local borough.
-69% of our school children took part in these events, exceeding last year’s 61%.
-Across the borough schools we are one of the top four schools for numbers of children participating and competing at the borough’s competitions.
-An achievement we have held for the last 3 years.
+73% of our school children took part in these events, exceeding last year’s 69%.

 Last year there were 9 different Extra Curricular Sport Clubs offered across the school, to a greater range of children